mongodb/mongodbatlas-cloudformation-resources/cfn-resources/search-deployment/docs/README.md

 # MongoDB::Atlas::SearchDeployment

 The resource lets you create, edit and delete dedicated search nodes in a cluster.
--> **NOTE:** For details on supported cloud providers and existing limitations you can visit the [Search Node Documentation](https://www.mongodb.com/docs/atlas/cluster-config/multi-cloud-distribution/#search-nodes-for-workload-isolation).
--> **NOTE:** Only a single search deployment resource can be defined for each cluster.
+For details on supported cloud providers and existing limitations you can visit the Search Node Documentation: https://www.mongodb.com/docs/atlas/cluster-config/multi-cloud-distribution/#search-nodes-for-workload-isolation.
+Only a single search deployment resource can be defined for each cluster.

 ## Syntax